Zenith-the-realest/school-vault/Notes/Context of Ozymandias.md

 During the Age of Enlightenment (an age driven by a mindset that favoured **science and reason** over **religion**), writers (including Shelley) would protest the present / future of mankind.
 - They did this by using **old literary conventions** and repurposing them.
-These poems rejected institutions of power
+These poems rejected institutions of power, and the poetry was used to spread **messages and political ideas.**

+## Historical influence in Ozymandias:

+The first reference is in the name of the poem itself: “Ozymandias” was the throne name of **Rameses II**

 # **References**